-Just the ability to pick fresh herbs or lighten a winter meal with a crunchy home-grown salad makes winter feel a lot less drab, grey and long.
+The ability to pick fresh herbs, or lighten a winter meal with a crunchy home-grown salad from your food garden, makes winter feel a lot less drab, grey and long.

 - 7 Herbs to Grow in Winter

 - 7 Vegetables to Grow in Winter

 General Tips for Growing Winter Herbs and Vegetables

 Growing herbs and vegetables in winter does take a bit more effort and care; after all its not their natural growing season.
 But growth does continue, although at a slower pace and by choosing hardy herbs and vegetables that prefer cooler conditions it is possible to keep a supply of fresh greens on the table.